forestchen/AndroidMailUploader/README.md

 Reqirement
 ==========

-This Scripts require Python environment on the Phone.
+These Scripts require Python environment on the phone.
 The easiest way to create a Python environment is to install the [android-scripting][] app and install Python through it.

 Installation
 ============